 These were damn good, but I did not write down the recipe as I was making it.
 This "recipe" is mostly a copy of Mike Hearne's "Mom's Beed Shish Kabobs", with a few minor changes to make it less salty and add some seasonings.

-Also going by memory (since I did not write it down), but this is what I used for the marinade:
+Also going by memory (since I did not write it down), but this is what I used for the marinade (it makes a lot of marinade though so it could probably work for a couple pounds of steak easily):

-¼ cup lemon juice (Or you can split it with 1/8 cup of Lemon Juice and 1/8 cup of Apple Cider vinegar)
+2 Tablespoons cup lemon juice (Or you can split it with 1 Tablespoon of Lemon Juice and 1 Tablespoon of Apple Cider vinegar)

-¼ cup soy sauce (I would probably use a bit less next time)
+2 Tablespoons soy sauce (I would probably use a bit less next time, like 3 tbsp)

 1 to 1½ pounds of Sirloin Steak (cubed)